Gil Turner (animator): Career

-He started out working at Walt Disney Animation, and eventually moved over to other studios, such as Hugh Harman's and Jam Handy in Detroit, Michigan.
-He also worked for Warner Bros.
-Cartoons in Hollywood during World War II and for Bill Hanna and Joe Barbera at the Metro-Goldwyn-Mayer cartoon studio.
+He started out working at the Walt Disney Productions animation unit, and eventually moved over to other studios, such as Hugh Harman's and Jam Handy in Detroit, Michigan.
+He also worked for Leon Schlesinger Productions in Hollywood during World War II and for William Hanna and Joseph Barbera at the Metro-Goldwyn-Mayer cartoon studio.
 He worked for various Holloywood cartoon studios, such as Disney, Warner Bros.
 Cartoons, the Metro-Goldwyn-Mayer cartoon studio (MGM), Walter Lantz Productions, UPA, Hanna-Barbera and Format Films.
 He also drew comic books based on characters from these studios.

 Biography

 Turner was born in 1913.
 He worked as an ice cream salesman before starting as an animator at Disney Studios in January 1933.
 His stay was so brief that no credit known for his work there survived.
 He joined Harman-Ising Studios a year later, which would eventually evolve into the animation department of Warner Brothers.
 After working at Hugh Harman's studio, he moved to work at the studio of Jam Handy in Detroit, Michigan.
 Despite a short period at Jam Handy's studio, which specialized in industrial and promotional films, he returned to Warners in 1938, where he remained until the mid-1940s, primarily under the direction of Friz Freleng.
 He worked anonymously on Looney Tunes classics such as The Trial of Mr. Wolf (1941), Rhapsody in Rivets (1941), The Wabbit Who Came to Supper (1942), Fresh Hare, Pigs in a Polka (1943) and Little Red Riding Rabbit (1944).

 Around 1948 Turner joined MGM, where he was an animator on Tex Avery's What Price Fleadom?
 (1948) and a few 'Barney Bear' shorts by Preston Blair and Michael Lah.
 Between 1953 and 1955 he briefly worked at Walter Lantz' studio on several 'Woody Woodpecker' and 'Chilly Willy' shorts, before joining UPA for an equally brief time as a director/animator on the 'Mr. Magoo' series until the end of the decade.
 Turner concluded his animation career at the Hanna-Barbera Studios, where he worked on TV series like The Flintstones and Yogi Bear.
-He also directed several episodes of The Alvin Show for Format Films in the early 1960s before passing away in 1967.
+He also directed several episodes of The Alvin Show for Format Films in the early 1960s before dying in 1967.